Patient Welfare Schemes

 Apart from clinical and scientific achievements, the Centre has pioneered schemes to help the less privileged socio-economic groups.
-At RCC nearly 60% patients receive free treatment and another 29% in the middle income group receive treatment at subsidised rates.
+At RCC nearly 53% patients receive free treatment and another 27% in the middle income group receive treatment at subsidised rates.
 'Cancer Care for Life' (CCL) scheme was launched in 1986 to generate a welfare fund for cancer patients.
 Consequent upon the winding up of the CCL scheme of Rs.101/- per policy holder, a new CCL project of Rs.500/- per policy was launched during 1993.
-With these commendable efforts in the past 29 years the centre has carved a unique niche in the health map of Kerala.
+The scheme has been stopped in the year 2014 for giving way to a viable scheme in the context of the present socio-economic environment.
+With these commendable efforts in the past 35 years the centre has carved a unique niche in the health map of Kerala.

 - Cancer Suraksha Scheme (Government of Kerala): Cancer patients up to the age of 18 years in the BPL/APL groups are eligible to be included in this scheme and can avail of totally free treatment.
 All expenditure for investigations and treatment will be met from this scheme.
 Those patients who are yet to complete 18 years of age and need treatment are eligible for the benefit for one more year.
 To be included in this scheme a confirmed diagnosis of cancer is a must.
 Those patients who avail of pay ward facility and are eligible for medical re-imbursement from other sources or have medical insurance are not eligible for this scheme.
 This scheme is applicable only to patients from Kerala.